 To avoid doom scrolling, you could turn off your devices and distract yourself by doing a hobby, spending time with loved ones, or even working.

 READ ALSO: 10 Ways to Unwind After a Stressful Day

 Constant exposure to negative content can make you anxious, stressed, and sad.
 These negative emotions can overwhelm you, especially if you are an empath or a Highly Sensitive Person (HSP).
 You should learn how to stop doomscrolling for your peace of mind.

-Practicing grounding techniques, such as breathing exercises, meditation, yoga, mantras, and affirmations, can help you manage the stress and anxiety caused by doomscrolling.
+Practicing grounding techniques, such as breathing exercises, meditation, yoga, affirmations, and mantras, can help you manage the stress and anxiety caused by doomscrolling.
 They will calm your mind and help you focus on the right here and now.